 The Fair Housing Act covers most housing.
 In very limited circumstances, the Act exempts owner-occupied buildings with no more than four units, single-family houses sold or rented by the owner without the use of an agent, and housing operated by religious organizations and private clubs that limit occupancy to members.

 In the Sale and Rental of Housing:

-It is illegal discrimination to take any of the following actions because of race, color, religion, sex, disability, familial status, or national origin:
+It is illegal discrimination to take any of the following actions because of race, color, religion, sex (including gender identity and sexual orientation), disability, familial status, or national origin: